Sujeev-Uthayakumar/Sujeev-Uthayakumar/README.md

 ## 👋 Hey there: ...
-I'm Sujeev, a Software Engineering student at the Ontario Tech University.
-I'm currently in the 4th year of my program and working as a Software Engineer Intern @ Celestica.
+I'm Sujeev, a Master of Software Engineering student at McMaster University.
+I'm currently in the last year of my program and working as a Software Engineer @ Celestica.

 ## 🔥 Streak stats: ...